gagan-iitb/DS-503/Handouts/Readme.md

 ------------------------------
 They have been prepared by different people across the world and we give all credits to them for their help.

+__Sample Programs will be posted as Jupyter Notebooks for students to practice the concepts__ They also contain some exercises for you to complete

 * __Math__

 Some background material on math for data science taught to first year students (available only via IIT Bhilai login)